Hero Image

 (2) I as the counselor am required by law to inform the proper authorities or persons/entities for the following reasons:

-(a) when therapist suspects the client may be, or is, presenting a physical danger or threat to the healthy and safety of self or others. (examples of such include, but is not limited to: domestic violence or medication reactions)
+(a) when therapist suspects the client may be, or is, presenting a physical danger or threat to the healthy and safety of self or others. (examples of such include, but is not limited to: domestic violence, disease, or medication reactions)

-(b) when child abuse/neglect or abuse/neglect of a vulnerable persons is suspected or is disclosed
+(b) when child abuse/neglect or abuse/neglect of a vulnerable persons, such as the elderly, is suspected or is disclosed

 (c) when I am ordered by a state or federal court to release information due to a subpoena or other legal means.